 Paralleling Florida’s Turnpike, U.S. 441 continues south through Davie, Hollywood and Miramar into north Miami-Dade County.
 U.S. 441 meets the turnpike at its south end as part of the Golden Glades Interchange with SR 826 (Palmetto Expressway) and Interstate 95.
 NW 7th Avenue leads the remainder of U.S. 441 south in close proximity to I-95 through the city of North Miami and Miami through to its terminus at U.S. 41 (SW 7th/SW 8th Streets).

-Florida A1A (Collins Avenue) is the main coastal route through Miami Beach.
-Made famous by its seaside routing, Florida A1A consists of a segmented route that provide scenic alternatives to U.S. 1.
+State Road A1A (Collins Avenue) is the main coastal route through Miami Beach.
+Made famous by its seaside route, SR A1A consists of a segmented highway that provide scenic alternatives to U.S. 1.
 The section in Miami-Dade County originates at U.S. 1 and I-395 north of Downtown Miami.
 It follows MacArthur Causeway east to Miami Beach and Collins Avenue north from there.
-Florida A1A connects Surfside, Sunny Isles Beach and Golden Beach to the Broward County line.
+SR A1A connects Surfside, Sunny Isles Beach and Golden Beach to the Broward County line.
 The ensuing drive takes the state road through Hallandale Beach and Hollywood to Dania Beach Boulevard, which leads the route inland to U.S. 1 (Federal Highway) in Dania Beach.

 NW 27th Avenue